 - Reassurance signs

 This sign is intended to be installed on significant roads after intersections or junctions, providing drivers with reassurance that they are headed in the correct direction.
 The name of the location should be displayed in both the local language and English.
-The local word should be positioned appropriately relative to the English words, adhering to regulations that dictate the local word should be larger in size than the English word.
+The local word should be positioned appropriately relative to the English words, adhering to regulations that dictate the local word should be larger than the English word.

 - Service signs